-Trump’s National Security Team Is Missing In Action
+Trump’s National Security Team Is Missing in Action

 The delays and dysfunction threaten to cripple the incoming administration from the outset and raise the risk the White House will present confused or contradictory policies to the outside world.
 Without his team in place, the new president will likely be unprepared should an early-term crisis erupt abroad, or an adversary test the new administration’s mettle, said former officials who served in both Republican and Democratic administrations.

-The positions still to be filled include senior management and policy posts that oversee diplomacy, military budgets, nuclear weapons, counter-terrorism, and media relations, said Obama administration officials, congressional staffers and people familiar with the transition.
+The positions still to be filled include senior management and policy posts that oversee diplomacy, military budgets, nuclear weapons, counterterrorism, and media relations, said Obama administration officials, congressional staffers and people familiar with the transition.

-The Trump team has not yet named senior deputies for the State or Homeland Security Departments.
+The Trump team has not yet named senior deputies for the State or Homeland Security departments.
 Meanwhile, dozens of important posts at the Defense Department remain vacant in part because of a growing feud between Trump’s advisors and James Mattis, the retired general picked to serve as the next defense secretary.
 As for the White House, the Trump team has yet to name a national security advisor for Vice President-elect Mike Pence and other key posts, officials told FP.

 The absence of a national security advisor for Pence is all the more significant given the prominent role he appears to be playing in the new administration, including receiving a highly classified daily presidential intelligence briefing.
 Trump has chosen to receive the briefing about once a week.

-The Trump team has either failed to fill key jobs, or put forward people who lack the experience or appropriate expertise to do the job.
+The Trump team has either failed to fill key jobs or put forward people who lack the experience or appropriate expertise to do the job.
 More than one administration official called the transition effort “anemic.”
-Previous administrations, including Barack Obama and George W. Bush’s White Houses, were much farther along this close to the inauguration.
+Previous administrations, including Barack Obama’s and George W. Bush’s, were much further along this close to the inauguration.

 The troubled transition has stunned career civil servants and former officials who say no previous administration in recent decades has proceeded in such an incoherent way.